-As a Member State with a Schengen external border, Hungary has a particularly high burden and responsibility to stem illegal migration, and the Hungarian people are also right to expect the Hungarian Government to take all measures against illegal migration and the promotion of it.
+The Hungarian Government's position is that as a Member State with a Schengen external border, Hungary has a particularly high burden and responsibility to stem illegal migration, and the Hungarian people are also right to expect the Hungarian Government to take all measures against illegal migration and the promotion of it.
 In recent years, it has been shown that organizing migration is an activity which seems to be legal but weakens state sovereignty, and the activity of smugglers and certain NGOs threaten the public order and public security.
 The organizers consciously build on the fact that expulsion of people or their forced return to their home countries is carried out only in few cases even if these persons are not granted the right for international protection in asylum procedures.
 Since their countries of origin do not cooperate in this regard even with economically and diplomatically strong European countries this task becomes extremely difficult.